SumanRoy004/Chest-X-ray-Diagnosis/README.md

 # Chest X-ray Diagnosis(AI Radiologist)
-- This application basically takes the x-ray image of chest and classify it as covid attacked or pneumonia(non-covid) or normal and provides justification based on visual findings.
+- This application basically takes the x-ray image of chest and classifies it as covid attacked or pneumonia(non-covid) or normal and provides justification based on visual findings.
 - Here is an finetuned LLM model which is finetuned from the base model unsloth/llama-3.2-11b-vision-instruct-unsloth-bnb-4bit using a covid_chestXray dataset with unsloth library for efficiently finetunning the base model.This finetuned LLM model processes the whole work in the application.
 - Model repository: